5. Managing Files and Sets

 Clicking the Hot-Swap button or pressing the Q key engages Hot-Swap Mode:

-While in Hot-Swap Mode, pressing the up or down arrow key moves to the next file in the content pane and loads it into the Impulse slot (presumably while Impulse is playing incoming MIDI notes).
+While in Hot-Swap Mode, pressing the up or down arrow key moves to the next file in the content pane, and pressing Enter or double-clicking the file loads it into the Impulse slot (presumably while Impulse is playing incoming MIDI notes).
 The link between the browser and the instrument will be broken if a different view is selected, or if the Q key or the Hot-Swap button is pressed again.
 Hot-swapping can also be cancelled with a press of the ESC key or by pressing the close button in the Hot-Swap bar at the top of the browser.

 When Hot-Swap Mode is re-entered, the browser will show the location of the currently loaded sound and pre-select it.